Collaborative search on the plane without communication: Introduction

 In the theory of computer science, the exploration of graphs using mobile agents is a central question.
 Most of the research for graph exploration is concerned with the case of a single deterministic agent exploring a finite graph (typically, with some restrictions on the resources of the agent and/or on the graph structure).
-For example, in~\cite{AlHe00, BFR+02, DePa99, FlTr05} the agent explores strongly connected directed finite graphs, and in~\cite{AGP+11, DePe04, DFKP04, DKK06, GPRZ07, PaPe99, Rei08} the agent explores undirected finite graphs.
+For example, in \cite{AH00, BFRSV, DP99, FG05} the agent explores strongly connected directed finite graphs, and in \cite{DP02, DFKP02, DKK01, GPRZ07, PP99, R08} the agent explores undirected finite graphs.
 When it comes to probabilistic searching, the random walk is a natural candidate, as it is extremely simple, uses no memory, and trivially self-stabilizes.
 Unfortunately, however, the random walk turns out to be inefficient in a two-dimensional infinite grid.
 Specifically, in this case, the expected hitting time is infinite, even if the treasure is nearby.

 Evaluating the time to find the treasure as a function of $D$, the initial distance to the treasure, was studied in the context of the cow-path problem.
-One of the first papers that studied the cow-path problem is a paper by Baeza-Yates \emph{et al.}~\cite{BCR91}, in which the competitive ratio for deterministically finding a point on the real line is shown to be nine.
-Considering the two-dimensional case, Baeza-Yates \emph{et al.} proved that the spiral search algorithm is optimal up to lower order terms.
-Randomized algorithms for the problem were studied by Kao \emph{et al.}~\cite{KRT96}, for the infinite star topology.
-Karp \emph{et al.}~\cite{KSW86} studied an early variant of the cow-path problem on a binary tree.
-Recently, Demaine \emph{et al.}~\cite{DFG06} considered the cow-path problem with a double component price: the first is distance and the second is turn cost.
-L\'opez-Ortiz and Sweet~\cite{LoSw01} extended the cow-path problem by considering $k$ agents.
-However, in contrast to the ANTS problem, the agents they consider are not identical, and the goal is achieved by (centrally) designing a different specific path for each of the $k$ agents.
+One of the first papers that studied the cow-path problem is the paper by Baeza-Yates et al. \cite{BCR91}, which shows that the competitive ratio for deterministically finding~a~point on the real line is nine.
+Considering the two-dimensional case, Baeza-Yates et al. prove that the spiral search algorithm is optimal up to lower order terms.
+Randomized algorithms for the problem were studied by Kao et al. \cite{KRT96}, for the infinite star topology.
+Karp et al. \cite{KSW86} studied an early variant of the cow-path problem on a binary tree.
+Recently, Demaine et al. \cite{DFG2006} has considered the cow-path problem with a double component price: the first is distance and the second is turn cost.
+In \cite{LS01}, L\'opez-Ortiz and Sweet extended the cow-path problem by considering $k$ agents.
+However, in contrast to our setting, the agents they consider are not identical, and the goal is achieved by (centrally) designing a different specific path for each of the $k$ agents.